SAKryukov/dotnet-solution-structure/articles/article0.md

 Note that there is a way to reset `StringFormat` instance to its state before substitution.
 To do so, the developer can call `Substitute(null)`.
 It can be useful if the same `StringFormat` instances should be used more than once during development.

+Note that the method `Substitute` throws an exception when the number of actual parameters does not match the number of formal parameters, in contrast to `string.Format`.
+It makes the detection of problems earlier and the problem is clearly presented to the developer.

 Now, let's see how it translates into the application development process.

 ### Substitution